-Gavin is Chair of Planning Studies at Reading.
-A chartered planner Professor Parker maintains a strong interest in citizenship, participation and governance in land, planning and development.
+Gavin is Chair of Planning Studies.
+A chartered planner, Professor Parker maintains a strong research interest in citizenship, participation and governance in land, planning and development.
 He is interested in the relationship between land and people and considerations of property rights and conflict over land use.
-This interest spans the urban and rural divide and a number of policy fields as well as internationally.
+This interest spans the urban and rural divide and a number of policy fields.
 He has maintained a thread of research that is concerned with interactions and tensions between actors involved in planning and development throughout his research career.
+This has been manifest in the body of work he has produced on participation in planning and on neighbourhood planning in England.

-Gavin is keen to work with potential doctoral researchers wishing to pursue any of the themes expressed above and in particular participation in planning and neighbourhood planning.
+Gavin is keen to work with potential doctoral researchers wishing to pursue any of the themes expressed above and in particular participation in planning and neighbourhood planning topics.

 - BSc (Hons) - Land Economy (London)

-Countryside planning; Community engagement and planning; Land and property rights
+Expertise in planning; Neighbourhood planning; Community engagement and planning; Countryside planning; Local decision making; Land and property rights; Land use conflict.

 Parker, G., Lynn, T. and Wargent, M. (2015) 'Sticking to the Script?
 The Co-production of Neighbourhood Planning in England', Town Planning Review, Vol. 86(5): 519-536.